jorge-cardoso/jorge-cardoso.github.io/index.md

 About me
 --------

-Jorge Cardoso his currently Chief Architect for **Intelligent Cloud Operations** at [Huawei Munich Research Center](http://www.huawei.eu/research-and-innovation) in Munich, Germany.
+Jorge Cardoso is currently Chief Architect for **Ultra-scale AIOps** at [Huawei Munich Research Center](http://www.huawei.eu/research-and-innovation) in Munich, Germany.
-I am also Associate Professor at the [University of Coimbra](https://www.uc.pt/en/fctuc/dei) (Portugal).
+He is also Associate Professor at the [University of Coimbra](https://www.uc.pt/en/fctuc/dei) (Portugal).

 Previously, he worked for several major companies such as [SAP Research](http://go.sap.com/) (Germany) on the Internet of Services, [The Boeing Company](http://www.boeing.com) in Seattle (USA) on Enterprise Application